NIPE-SYSTEMS/internet-of-things/mqtt/specification.md

 #### PINGRESP

 The *PINGREQP* message is sent by the gateway.
-The message means "I confirm that the network and the node are up".
+With this message the gateway confirms the node that the network is up and that the node is also up.

+##### PINGRESP Format

 * Message Header
     * Address (node address)